FireflyMigration/firefly-doc/.Articles/.IIS-Configuration/index.md

 ##### Application

-Under the Web site, add an application with the alias name of the [project name].Server (Northwind.Server) and point it to its folder (physical directory)
+Under the Web site, add an application with the alias name of [project name].Server (Northwind.Server) and point it to its folder (physical directory)

 ![](AddApplication.png)